ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 classes: wide
 ---

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
 Detecting Event Construal Shifts in Aspectual Coercion.
-Proceedings form the 46th Annual Meeting of the Cognitive Science Society.
+Proceedings from the 46th Annual Meeting of the Cognitive Science Society.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
 Aspectual Coercion: A New Method to Probe Aspectual Commitments.
 Poster presented at the 37th Annual Conference on Human Sentence Processing, University of Michigan, Ann Arbor.